cbaldock/communitymaps-help/_en/upload-media-files.md

 ## Let's upload!

-Multiple media files can be selected either manually, or by dragging and dropping them on the drop area (modern desktop browsers only).
+Multiple media files can be selected either manually, or by dragging and dropping them on the drop area.

 Before the file is uploaded to our servers, it is added to a list of new files.
 You can change the name of a file, and add an optional description.
 Each file can then be uploaded individually or all together.